apache/fluo-website/_fluo-1-2/getting-started/install-fluo.md

 ## Obtain a distribution

 Before you can install Fluo, you will need to obtain a distribution tarball.
-It is recommended that you download the [latest release][release].
+It is recommended that you download the [latest release].
 You can also build a distribution from the master branch by following these steps which create a tarball in `modules/distribution/target`:

     git clone https://github.com/apache/fluo.git
     cd fluo/